-Edward has over 22 years of experience in the ecological/environmental sector including working within the public and private sector and since 1998, manager for the Consultancy.
+Edward has over 25 years of experience in the ecological/environmental sector including working within the public and private sector and since 1998, manager for the Consultancy.
 As well as day to day managerial duties, Edward oversees the larger projects and undertakes surveys, provides mitigation advice and acts as principal 'Clerk of Works' on a range of selected development and conservation schemes.
 Edward holds a Natural England licence for bats.
 He is also a Registered Consultant of the Bat Low Impact Class Licence (BLIC).

-Elizabeth has worked in both the academic and consultancy sectors with a focus on mammalian ecology, particularly badgers, dormice, bats and water voles.
-Elizabeth assists with the management of the Consultancy as well as project delivery.
-She has managed various ecological projects both in the UK and abroad and has expertise in a range of ecological survey techniques including Phase 1 habitat survey assessments and a variety of protected species surveys (e.g. the aforementioned mammal species as well as otters, reptiles, great crested newts).
+Elizabeth has worked in both the academic and consultancy sectors with a focus on mammalian ecology, particularly badgers, dormice, bats, water voles and otters.
+Elizabeth is involved with the management of the Consultancy as well as project delivery.
+She has managed various ecological projects both in the UK and abroad and has expertise in a range of ecological survey techniques including Phase 1 habitat survey assessments and a variety of protected species surveys (e.g. the aforementioned mammal species as well as reptiles and great crested newts).
 Elizabeth also devises ecological mitigation schemes for a variety of protected species.
 She is well versed in producing preliminary ecological assessments, BREEAM/CSH Assessments, protected species licences, Ecological Impact Assessments (EcIA), Biodiversity Action Plans, as well as writing for scientific journals, books and magazines.
 Elizabeth offers a scientific approach to projects with additional skills in statistical analysis, home range & compositional habitat analysis and GIS mapping.
 Elizabeth holds Natural England and Natural Resources Wales licences for bats and dormice as well as a Natural England licence for great crested newts.
 She is also a Registered Consultant of the Bat Low Impact Class Licence (BLIC).